 AI · A passion of ours

 We believe maximising the use of AI across our portfolio is the single biggest thing a family office or fund can do today to influence the value its portfolio creates.
-So we’re putting real time, real capital and real conviction into making that happen.
+So we’re putting real time, real capital and real conviction into making that happen — starting with our inaugural Claude-a-thon, June 2026.

 Why this.
 Why now.